evandcoleman/alfred-itunes-dj/README.md

     ![](images/pair.png)

 4. Then click on `Alfred iTunes DJ` in the devices list and enter your four-digit pin.
+If it fails, just try again.

 ## Usage